freeCodeCamp/freeCodeCamp/guide/english/mobile-app-development/index.md

 - Built for a specific operating system and can be accessed only from the dedicated app store.
-Android App can only be accessed by Android users and is developed using Java, Windows, C++ etc. iOS App using XCode / Objective-C etc.
+Android App can only be accessed by Android users and is developed using Java, Windows, C++ etc. iOS App using XCode / Objective-C / Swift etc.
 - Development Costs & Effort is Higher

 Hybrid App Definition